Fenner Brockway: Last years

 Brockway continued to campaign for world peace and was for several years the chairman of the Movement for Colonial Freedom.
 Other important posts held by him include the Presidency of the British Council for Peace in Vietnam, and membership of the Advisory Council of the British Humanist Association.
 The World Disarmament Campaign was founded by Brockway in 1979, together with Philip Noel-Baker, to work for the implementation of the policies agreed at the 1978 Special Session on Disarmament of the UN General Assembly.

+Brian Harrison recorded an oral history interview with Brockway, in April 1980, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Brockway discusses his introduction to socialism, through Keir Hardie, and his interest in women's suffrage.

 Brockway died on 28 April 1988, aged 99.
 He was some six months shy of his centenary.
 Brockway had been twice married: firstly in 1914 (divorced 1945) to Lilla, daughter of the Rev. W. Harvey-Smith; secondly in 1946 to Edith Violet King.
 By his first marriage, he had four daughters, and by his second, he had a son.

 Writings

 While he was in prison, Brockway met the prominent peace activist Stephen Henry Hobhouse, and in 1922 they co-authored English prisons to-day: being the report of the Prison system enquiry committee, a devastating critique of the English prison system which resulted in a wave of prison reform that has continued to this day.
-Brockway wrote over twenty other books on politics and four volumes of autobiography.
+Brockway wrote more than twenty other books on politics and four volumes of autobiography.